 - 2008 - Master's Research degree: Public Policies and Choices in Agriculture and Food (International Center for Advanced Mediterranean Agronomic Studies (CIHEAM)

-- 2011 - Doctorate in Management Sciences, Université de Versailles Saint-Quentin-en-Yvelines
+- 2011 - PhD in Management Sciences, Université de Versailles Saint-Quentin-en-Yvelines

 - 2012 - Postdoctoral fellowship, INRA-ENSAT Joint Research Unit for Agroecology, Innovations, Territories, in Toulouse